Coastal Wetlands Planning, Protection, and Restoration Act

 The Task Force manages the CWPPRA program and is composed of the following members:

-U.S. Army Corps of Engineers Chair, Colonel Cullen Jones
+U.S. Army Corps of Engineers Chair, Col. Cullen Jones

 National Marine Fisheries Service Leslie Craig